emuise/code-structProdSem/scripts/manuscript/manuscript.md

 ## Biodiversity Monitoring with EBVs

-Biodiversity monitoring programs often require a range of information in order to accurately assess changes in ecosystem integrity [@lindenmayer2010].
+Biodiversity monitoring programs often require a range of information in order to accurately assess changes in ecological integrity [@lindenmayer2010].
 Choosing datasets that are most closely related to the phenomenon of interest in a given application allows for direct connections to monitoring results and management actions [@pressey2021].
-With the advent of large-extent monitoring methods like satellite remote sensing, and a proliferation of potential EBVs datasets, it becomes important to assess the interrelationships between these datasets, and assess their complementary of the information to reduce duplication of efforts [@pereira2013; @skidmore2021].
-When strong relationships are present between EBV classes, it becomes possible to assess the ecological relationships between potential EBVs.
+With the advent of large-extent monitoring methods like satellite remote sensing, and a proliferation of potential EBVs datasets, it becomes important to assess the interrelationships between these datasets, and assess their complementary of the information to reduce the duplication of efforts [@pereira2013; @skidmore2021].
+When strong relationships are present between EBVs, it is possible to assess the ecological relationships between potential EBVs.
 On the other hand, when datasets do not appear related, they may be well suited to be used in monitoring programs together, as complementary EBVs.

 Linkages between forest ecosystem structure and function have been examined within a remote sensing context for over 20 years [@huete2002,